zhousarah/azure-compute-docs/articles/container-instances/container-instances-orchestrator-relationship.md

 To rapidly scale application workloads in an [Azure Kubernetes Service (AKS)](/azure/aks/intro-kubernetes) cluster, you can use *virtual nodes* created dynamically in Azure Container Instances.
 Virtual nodes register as nodes having unlimited capacity with your AKS cluster control plane.
 When you deploy pods in a virtual node in your AKS cluster, they run as container groups in ACI.

 Virtual nodes currently support Linux container instances.
-Get started with virtual nodes using the [Azure CLI](/azure/aks/virtual-nodes-cli) or [Azure portal](/azure/aks/virtual-nodes-portal).
+See [Virtual nodes on Azure Container Instances](./container-instances-virtual-nodes.md) to learn more.

 ## Next steps